Graylog2/documentation/pages/configuration/server.conf.rst

     * A comma-separated list of content packs (files in "content_packs_dir") which should be applied on the first start of Graylog.
     * Default: empty
 * ``proxied_requests_thread_pool_size = 32``
     * For some cluster-related REST requests, the node must query all other nodes in the cluster.
 This is the maximum number of threads available for this.
-Increase it, if '/cluster/*' requests take long to complete.
+Increase it, if ``/cluster/*`` requests take long to complete.
-    * Should be rest_thread_pool_size * average_cluster_size if you have a high number of concurrent users.
+    * Should be ``rest_thread_pool_size * average_cluster_size`` if you have a high number of concurrent users.